zeitgitter/pgp-digital-timestamper-timestamped-archive/README.md

 backstamping, i.e., providing a timestamp *now* which claims to have been issued sometime in the —possibly distant— past.

+As a result, a corrupt timestamper "assures" that a particular document existed earlier than it was created.
+This allows false claims of prior art or to mask unauthorized modifications.

 ## Gaining trust

 A timestamping service can gain its trust through multiple means, including